Code of Conduct International Student in Dutch Higher Education

 Due to the coronavirus measures, the office of the secretariat of the National Commission and of the administrator of the register of the Code of Conduct is closed and cannot be reached by telephone either.
 We are easily accessible via: firstname.lastname@example.org.

-Information about the guidelines, which were updated on 22 July, is available via recent posts and documents.
+Information about the guidelines, which were updated on the 14th of December 2020, is available via recent posts and documents.

 In May 2006 the Code of Conduct International Student in Dutch Higher Education came into effect.
 Since September 1, 2017 a new version is valid in replacement of earlier versions.
 After an evaluation took place, the umbrella organizations agreed to a new version.
 The Code of Conduct is a joint initiative of the Dutch government and higher educational institutions.
 The result is an instrument of self-regulation.
 The Code of Conduct intends to contribute as a quality tool to the ambitions of the Dutch government and the educational institutions regarding internationalization as a means to turn the Netherlands into an attractive destination for knowledge and development.
 The Code was an initiative of the umbrella organizations of higher education: the VSNU, Vereniging Hogescholen, the NRTO and SAIL.
 Since 1 March 2013 SAIL no longer exists.
 The Code of Conduct contains agreements which (the umbrella organizations of) the institutions of higher education have developed to regulate the relationship with international students.
 The regulations are – for example – about the provision of information to international students and the minimum (language) requirements for admission to an institution of higher education.